Games makers play catch-up with mobile market

 By Harro Ten Wolde

-COLOGNE, Germany The bass and drums are as loud as ever, but the mood music has changed at Gamescom, Europe's biggest gaming fair, as developers whose bedrock business has targeted console gamers play catch-up with the mass mobile market.
+COLOGNE, Germany, Aug 15 The bass and drums are as loud as ever, but the mood music has changed at Gamescom, Europe's biggest gaming fair, as developers whose bedrock business has targeted console gamers play catch-up with the mass mobile market.

 "Ten years ago we used to measure our market in terms of 200 million people.
 Now we are at a billion people playing games and we have a straight line view on 2 billion," said Frank Gibeau, head of labels at Electronic Arts.